Chapter 2: Decisions, Decisions, Decisions.

 - Considering multiple projects that are mutually exclusive.

 If you are completing a cost-benefit analysis on a series of mutually exclusive projects, the project with the highest NPV should be selected.
-The highest NPV project should be selected as it is considered the most allocatively efficient outcome from the set of potential projects.
+The project with the highest NPV is considered the most allocatively efficient outcome from the set of potential projects.
 However, if the for all alternative projects, reject the projects in favour of the status quo.

 Key Concept – Logic of the NPV decision rule